apostrophecms-legacy/apostrophe-media-sources/README.md

 For now, only `apostrophe-media-sources-unsplash` has been implemented, this module is part of the `apostrophe-media-sources` bundle, so you don't need to install it.

 This module will be available on `npm` soon, for now, you can still clone it to have a look.

+## Warnings

+**When using this module, your site cannot be edited from IE11 browsers.** Modern Microsoft Edge browsers work just fine.
+This site does not affect the experience of ordinary logged-out site visitors in IE11.

 ## Configuration